Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis: High-Dimensional Extreme Covariates: XLASSO

 \subsection{Illustrative Numerical Experiments}

 Our aim is to demonstrate the utility of introducing an $\ell_1$ penalty, as in XLASSO, in moderate-to-high dimensional settings for extrapolation on the covariates tail.
 We compare this approach to a baseline linear model trained on the angular component of extreme covariates.
 This baseline is a specific instance of the ROXANE algorithm proposed in \cite{huet2023regression}, namely an ERM algorithm without a penalty term, trained on the angles of extremes.
-For a comparison of this specific baseline with various other statistical and machine learning approaches, we refer to the experimental section of \cite{huet2023regression}.

-{\bf Simulated Data.} Data are generated using an additive noise model that satisfies Assumptions~\ref{assum_1_huet},~\ref{assum_2_huet}, and~\ref{hyp:cont_reg_func} (Example 2.1 in \cite{huet2023regression}).
-Specifically, $X \in \mathbb{R}^d$ follows a multivariate symmetric logistic distribution with dependence parameter $a=0.5$, making $X$ simple max-stable and $\theta(X)$ continuously distributed on $\mathcal{S}$, nearly uniform.
+For a comparison of this specific baseline with various other statistical and machine learning approaches, we refer to the experimental section of \cite{huet2023regression}. {\bf Simulated Data.} Data are generated using an additive noise model that satisfies Assumptions~\ref{assum_1_huet},~\ref{assum_2_huet}, and~\ref{hyp:cont_reg_func} (Example 2.1 in \cite{huet2023regression}).
+Specifically, $\mb X \in \mathbb{R}^d$ follows a multivariate symmetric logistic distribution with dependence parameter $a=0.5$, making $\mb X$ simple max-stable and $\theta(\mb X)$ continuously distributed on $\sphere$, nearly uniform.
 The model is given by:

-where $\epsilon$ is a bounded noise, specifically a truncated standard Gaussian noise on $[-2,2]$.
+where $\varepsilon$ is a bounded noise, specifically a truncated standard Gaussian noise on $[-2,2]$.
 We set $d=100$.
 The parameter $\beta_0$ has five entries equal to one, with the rest being zero.
 The 'bulk' parameter $\beta_1$ is a constant vector with all entries equal to one.

-Training datasets of fixed size $n=10,000$ are generated, with varying extreme sample sizes $k = \tau n$ for $\tau \in [0.011, 0.05]$.
+Training datasets of fixed size $n=10\,000$ are generated, with varying extreme sample sizes $k = \tau n$ for $\tau \in [0.011, 0.05]$.
 The parameter $\lambda$ is chosen for each $k$ and each replication using automatic cross-validation with the \texttt{LassoLarsCV} method in \texttt{scikit-learn}.
 The mean squared error is evaluated on a separate test dataset of size $1,000,000$, using the fraction $\tau_{\text{test}} = 0.01$ of the test data with the largest covariate norm.
 The procedure is repeated $N = 20$ times, and the average results along with the $(0.1-0.9)$ inter-quantile range are displayed in Figure~\ref{fig:simu_lasso}.